sail-sg/envpool/docs/pages/env.rst

 Add New Environment into EnvPool
 ================================

-To add a new environment in C++ that will be parallelly run by EnvPool, we provide a developer interface in `envpool/core/env.h
+To add a new environment in C++ that EnvPool will parallelly run, we provide a developer interface in `envpool/core/env.h
 <https://github.com/sail-sg/envpool/blob/master/envpool/core/env.h>`_.

 - For a quick and annotated example, please refer to